botlabs-gg/yagpdb-docs/commands-1/all-commands.md

 ```
 Updates a rolemenu, toggling the provided flags and adding missing options, aswell as updating the order.
+To get the id of a message you have to turn on developer mode in discord's appearances settings then right click the message and copy id.

 ### RoleMenu ResetReactions

 **Aliases:** reset

+**Usage**
 ```
 ResetReactions <Message ID:Whole number>
 ```
-Removes all reactions on this menu and re-adds them, can be used to fix the order
+Removes all reactions on the specified menu message and re-adds them, can be used to fix the order after updating it.
+To get the id of a message you have to turn on developer mode in discord's appearances settings then right click the message and copy id.

 ### RoleMenu EditOption

 **Aliases:** edit

+**Usage**
 ```
 EditOption <Message ID:Whole number>
 ```
 Allows you to reassign the emoji of an option, tip: use ResetReactions afterwards
+To get the id of a message you have to turn on developer mode in discord's appearances settings then right click the message and copy id.